agrc/quilter/README.md

 quilter may also work on the CSVs created by USGS' [National Map Download](https://viewer.nationalmap.gov/basic/), but has not been tested against all their products.

-## Dependencies

-* GDAL python bindings
-* `requests` library

 ## Installation

-quilter depends on the GDAL python bindings.
-The recommended and supported way to to install these bindings is to use the conda environment manager (especially on Windows).
-There are two options for getting the needed dependencies:
+quilter depends on the GDAL python bindings and the `requests` library.
+The recommended and supported way to to install these is to use the conda environment manager (especially on Windows).
+Installing GDAL via pip on Windows requires MS Visual C++ to compile, while conda's packages are pre-compiled.

+To install quilter:

+1. Create a conda environment with the needed packages installed:
-1. Clone an ArcGIS Pro default conda environment — GDAL and `requests` are already installed.
+   * Clone the ArcGIS Pro default conda environment — GDAL and `requests` are already installed.
+   _— or —_
-1. Create a new conda environment using environment.yml: `conda env create -f environment.yml`.
+   * Create a new conda environment using environment.yml: `conda env create -f environment.yml`.
 This installs GDAL via the conda-forge channel.

-#### Why conda-forge?
+1. Clone the quilter repository.

+>**Why conda-forge?**
+>
-The GDAL package in the default conda channel does not have BigTIFF support for TIFFs larger than 4GB. quilter sets the BigTIFF flag for any TIFFs that it creates (equivalent to the `-co bigtiff=yes` CLI flag).
+>The GDAL package in the default conda channel does not have BigTIFF support for TIFFs larger than 4GB. quilter sets the BigTIFF flag for any TIFFs that it creates (equivalent to the `-co bigtiff=yes` CLI flag).
+>

-quilter will still run properly for TIFFs <4GB if you install GDAL from the default channel, but it will give warnings about BigTIFF support.
+>quilter will still run properly for TIFFs <4GB if you install GDAL from the default channel, but it will give warnings about BigTIFF support.
+>

-The GDAL package included in ESRI's ArcGIS Pro environment is compiled with BigTIFF support.
+>The GDAL package included in ESRI's ArcGIS Pro environment is compiled with BigTIFF support.

 # Usage